yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/external-browser-callback-android.md

     }
 }
 ```

-- Adapt this logic to your app's needs.
+* Adapt this logic to your app's needs

----

 ## 4. Full example: integrating with Yuno SDK